QihanQG/ECS-179-Final-Project/ProjectDocument.md

 *Email: qgguan@ucdavis.edu*
 *Github: QihanQG

-My sub-role is practically the same as my main role, which is general game logic and mechanics.
-This involves debugging scripts or fixing scenes, or helping other members with their scripts/models.
+My sub-role is practically the same as my main role, which is general game logic and mechanics This involves debugging scripts or fixing scenes, or helping other members with their scripts/models.
 And fixing issues with file conflicts and merges for the repository.
-I've also contributed to the initial game document significantly by outlining implementation details and ideas for the game.
+I've also contributed to the [initial game document](https://github.com/QihanQG/ECS-179-Final-Project/blob/recovered-branch/GameSummary.md) significantly by outlining implementation details and ideas for the game.

 So i would say my subrole was helping the team with their requests and fixing whatevers that we have.

 #### Others:
 I've also spent a lot of time creating the first turret model.
+This process gave me good experiecne and knoweldge on basic modeling in Godot and how i can improve and make my script to work with the imported turret models which only consist only of top and base meshes, rather than having multiple separate components.

 <img src="imgs/turretmodel.png" alt="seal">